tmcw/quotes/README.md

 > You have no idea how fortunate that makes you, liking people.
 Being liked.
 Having that facility.
 That lightness, that charm.
 I don’t have it.
 I never did. - Richard Nixon

 - Leuchtenburg, William E..
 The American President: From Teddy Roosevelt to Bill Clinton (p.
 476).
 Oxford University Press.

+---

+> Nobody realizes that some people expend tremendous energy merely to be normal.

+- Albert Camus, Notebook IV in Notebooks: 1942-1951